UBC-MDS/DSCI-532_2025_16_LongevityVisualizer/README.md

   Discover life expectancy across countries using an intuitive choropleth map.
 Higher color intensity represents higher life expectancy, and clicking on a country reveals detailed statistics.

 - **Bubble Chart Analysis:**
-  Explore the relationship between life expectancy and GDP per capita.
+  Explore the relationship between life expectancy and a selected metric.
 The bubble sizes indicate CO2 consumption, helping you gauge environmental impact alongside economic metrics.

 - **Comparative Trend Analysis:**
   Use our bottom section to select metrics such as HDI, CO2, Life Expectancy, or Services (%) and compare these values across multiple countries via line charts.